grantjenks/python-sortedcontainers/docs/development.rst

     OK

-Its normal not to see 100% coverage.
+It's normal not to see 100% coverage.
 Some code is specific to the Python runtime.

-There is also stress testing.
+Stress testing is also based on nose but can be run independently as a module.
+Stress tests are kept in the tests directory and prefixed with test_stress.
+Stress tests accept two arguments: an iteration count and random seed value.
+For example, to run stress on the SortedList data type:

 ::